ASCHEET/Credit_Risk_Analysis/README.md

 An average precision score of 0.99 means the ClusterCentroid algorithm predicted positive class predictions 99% of the time on the dataset.

 An average recall score of 0.46 means that 46% of class predictions made from all positive examples in the dataset were correct, whereas 54% were incorrect.
+These results are worse than those from random undersampling!
+This underscores an important point: While resampling can attempt to address imbalance, it does not guarantee better results.

 ### Combination Sampling
 #### SMOTEENN
-The SMOTEENN algorithm is a combination of SMOTE and Edited Nearest Neighbor (ENN) algorithms.
-In simple terms, SMOTEENN randomly oversamples the minority class (high_risk) and undersamples the majority class (low_risk).
-Random_state was set to 1 for the analysis, but in the module it is set at zero, not sure about the difference between other sampling techniques.
+As previously discussed, a downside of oversampling with SMOTE is its reliance on the immediate neighbors of a data point.
+Because the algorithm doesn't see the overall distribution of data, the new data points it creates can be heavily influenced by outliers.
+This can lead to noisy data.
+With downsampling, the downsides are that it involves loss of data and is not an option when the dataset is small.
+One way to deal with these challenges is to use a sampling strategy that is a combination of oversampling and undersampling.

+SMOTEENN combines the SMOTE and Edited Nearest Neighbors (ENN) algorithms.
+SMOTEENN is a two-step process:

+	1. Oversample the minority class with SMOTE.
+	2. Clean the resulting data with an undersampling strategy.
+If the two nearest neighbors of a data point belong to two different classes, that data point is dropped.

 Once the data were balanced and trained, the SMOTEEN algorithm gave the following scores: Balanced Accuracy: 0.622